 Jidenna is one of the most interesting people I’ve met in show-business.
 He’s a walking contradiction who spends as much time looking forward as he does looking inward.
 On one hand he’s an introverted academic, on the other he’s an outspoken performer.
 Sometimes he’s a singer, sometimes he’s a rapper, sometimes he’s a dancer, composer, producer, writer, social activist, etc. And when it comes to his style, he’s part “Classic Man” (known for bespoke suits and vintage collars), and part “every day millennial” (dressed-down in t-shirts, fitted caps, and sneakers) – and that is most certainly by design.

-One of my favorite conversations – and we dove deep on many topics – was about his usage of tailoring and a gentlemanly aesthetic to create a personal brand that embodies integrity, honesty and “good vibes” that resonate internationally.
+One of my favorite conversations – and we dove deep on many topics – was about his usage of tailoring and a gentlemanly aesthetic to create a personal brand that embodies integrity, honesty, and “good vibes” that resonate internationally.
 He believes that clothing and style can be a tool to inspire and influence those around us in a positive way (a subject that is near and dear to my heart), but only if it is done in a relatable way.
-After all, “we only love Superman because we can identify with Clark Kent”… For more on our conversation, check-out the video interview at the end of this story.
+After all, “we only love Superman because we can identify with Clark Kent”…

 We were honored to make two suits for Jidenna for his current “Long Live the Chief Tour”.